-We’re happy to welcome Erik Wesner, founder and editor of Amish America, to the blog!
-From time to time, he’ll be offering us his insights into various aspects of the Amish culture and communities.
-Warm welcome and take it away, Erik –
+We’re happy to have Erik Wesner, founder and editor of Amish America, on our blog!
+From time to time, he offers us his insights into various aspects of the Amish culture and communities.
+Take it away, Erik –

 Let’s start with the basics: Where do Amish people live?